Jimmt/Spinner/README.md

-# A Fidget Spinner App
+# Spinner

+A fidget spinner app, made using libGDX and Box2D.